Diagrama de amostra

 - Precipitation: Total precipitation (rain, convective and snow) in millimeter rain gauge.
 As it takes a lot of heat to evaporate water, wet ground heats slower and is thus less favorable for thermals than dry ground.
 Also, thermals start earlier in dry conditions, when no rainfall happened before.

 - 10m wind and 80m wind: Wind speeds in 10 and 80 meters above ground in kilometers per hour.
 Thermals develop under calm conditions or with light, variable wind.
 However, with 10 to 20 km/h wind, the thermals tend to be better organized.
 Stronger winds generally means also more wind above, which could produce wind shear, destroying the thermals.
 Look at the wind shear diagram.

 - Soaring conditions daily summary (ThrHGT): For each day the maximum heights of dry thermals as well as the maximum expected soaring height for a glider plane is given.
-Heights are in meters above sea level.
+Heights are in meters above ground level (not above sea level).
 A value of 0m indicates that dry thermals do not support a glider plane.
 Furthermore, the thermal index (TI) for 700, 800, 850 and 900 hPa (mb) is forecast.
 The more negative the thermal index, the stronger the expected thermals:

 Remember that the TI is a forecast value.
 A miss in the forecast maximum or a change in temperature aloft can alter the picture considerably.

 Thermal-Index Expected thermals -10 or -8 Very good lift and a long soaring day.
 Thermals are strong enough to hold together even on a windy day. -3 Very good chance of sailplanes reaching the altitude of this temperature difference. -2 to 0 A glider probably cannot reach the predicted soaring height. above 0 Unlikely to reach the indicated thermal or soaring height.